 General Resources and Lesson Plans

-- Lesson Plan and Worksheet: The Pyramid of Hate demonstrates that the hate of genocide is built upon the acceptance of behaviors described in the lower levels of the pyramid.
+- Lesson Plan, Worksheet and Video: The Pyramid of Hate demonstrates that the hate of genocide is built upon the acceptance of behaviors described in the lower levels of the pyramid.
+Watch this YouTube video to learn more.

 - Article: Ethnic Cleansing vs. Genocide: The Politics Behind Labeling the Rohingya Crisis